 The Major in German Studies consists of eight courses:

-- Five 300-level German courses: One of these five courses must be GR301 which can be taken at any time of the course sequence.
+- Five German courses numbered GR250 and above: One of these five courses must be GR301 which can be taken at any time of the course sequence.
 Two of these five courses must be at the level of GR324 or above.